-"TD Bank" means the Toronto Dominion Bank and operating as the TD Bank Group, the senior lender to the Company.
+"TD Bank" means the Toronto Dominion Bank and operating as the TD Bank Group.

 "Term CORRA Loans" means a loan that bears interest at a rate of the Canadian Overnight Repo Rate Average administered and published by the Bank of Canada (or any successor administrator).